EmadCodesPy/Budget-Manager/issues.md

 Problem with login page on mobile
-Problem with deleting transactions (Savings get deleted wven though theyre not shown ) Make everything component-based
+!!!Problem with deleting transactions (Savings get deleted wven though theyre not shown ) !!Make everything component-based
+!!Turn CSS into classes in another file